 Special Collections grew from the work of the History Department, which began collecting materials about Oregon history shortly after the University was established in 1875.
 The Oregon Collection was developed for the 1915 Panama-Pacific Exposition and formed the nucleus of the Rare Book collections augmented in the 1930s by the Burgess manuscripts.
 Special Collections was formally created in 1947as a library department under curator Martin Schmitt, who worked with Ed Kemp to acquire manuscript, book and photograph collections.
 The Library was named official repository for University records in 1948.
 Archives rejoined Special Collections in 1998; University Records was separated from Archives and Special Collections in 2007.

 The collections include over 100,000 monographs, 17,000 linear feet of manuscripts, 19,000 linear feet of University Archives, 400,000 photographs, 5,000 architectural drawings, 5,000 original drawings and illustrations, and over 20,000 broadsides, pamphlets, postage stamps, autographs, and pieces of ephemera.
 Among the most notable holdings are the Ken Kesey papers, Abigail Scott Duniway papers, Senator Wayne Morse papers, Paul Wiener papers, James Ivory papers, Ursula Le Guin papers, Doris Ulmann photography archives, works by authors and illustrators of children's literature, and the Major Lee Moorhouse photographs of Native Americans.
-Holdings also include important collections of medieval and Renaissance manuscripts; incunabula; collections devoted to the writings of major individual authors, such as Barry Lopez and Ernest Haycox; and manuscript and archival collections that offer research opportunities in a wide variety of historical and literary subjects.
+Holdings also include important collections of medieval and Renaissance manuscripts; incunabula; collections devoted to the writings of major individual authors, such as Ernest Haycox; and manuscript and archival collections that offer research opportunities in a wide variety of historical and literary subjects.

 The manuscript, photograph, archives, and book collections in Special Collections and University Archives are the collections that make the University of Oregon Library a research library.
 These collections provide the materials for original scholarship and the resources through which the present generation of scholars can train the next in research methodologies and critical thinking.
 These collections, because of their significance, draw faculty, researchers, and talented students to the University, and thus help establish a national reputation for the Library and enhance the prestige of the University.
 They are at the very heart of the University's research and teaching mission.